 There are no guarantees, of course, and every individual is different, but the benefits of prolonged fasting may include:

 - Weight loss — Most of us eat more than 800 calories in a day, so, of course, drastically cutting calories will likely result in weight loss.
 A prolonged fast tends to specifically target belly fat.

 - Enhanced cognitive performance — Clarity and focus are improved as energy levels increase around day four.
-A regular routine of prolonged fasting may also dramatically slow or reduce mental decline in old age.

 An added bonus for individuals undergoing chemotherapy, is that prolonged fasting before chemo treatments may actually improve results.

 The main difficulties of fasting are compliance (it’s hard) and the possible risks involved with too severely restricting calories too often, or for too long.